Henderson Station upgrade

 During the Christmas (2024) and new year (2025) period, the rail network was shut down.
 At Henderson we started track removal and piling works.

-From 27 October 2025 to early January 2026 work will continue uninterrupted at Henderson.
-During this time, trains will only run on one of the 2 rail lines at Henderson (what we call ‘single line running').
+From Tuesday 28 October to Friday 26 December 2025, work will continue uninterrupted at Henderson.
+During this time, trains will only run on one of the 2 rail lines at Henderson.
+This is called ‘single line running'.

 This allows upgrades to continue on one section of the station, while trains continue to serve passengers on a single line.